 And so it begins again, a new club year, a new chairman – congrats Geoff, a new committee and loads of things to be doing in the upcoming months.

 Geoff began the meeting with a brief personal introduction and some thoughts on photography, inspiration and creativity.
 A journey that can challenge, frustrate and excite.
-Geoff also gave us an outline of the programme for the next few months which can be found here on our website.
+Geoff also gave us an outline of the programme for the next few months.
 Lots to do including guest speakers, competitions and excursions.

 Several of our members took up this year’s summer challenge to choose one letter of the alphabet and photograph 26 things beginning with that letter.
 We took time to view some of the pictures which you can see via our Google Drive link page.
 There will be more to share over the coming weeks.